GatlenCulp/gat-typst/template/hw01/hw01.typ

 #pagebreak()
 == Part 4: Relationship between soft Q-learning and policy gradient

-// Is the delta_t inside or outside the gradient in the first term on the right hand side?
-I believe it is inside

 #question(status: "todo")[
   If we assume that the samples $s_t, a_t, r_t$ are all collected according to policy $pi$, show the following relationship between the gradient of soft Q-learning and the policy gradient.
   // https://piazza.com/class/mey9hjom2td4p3/post/235 first term of expectation should have grad_theta log not just grad_theta